rails/rails/guides/source/plugins.md

 After running `bundle install`, your gem functionality will be available to the application.

-When the gem is ready to be shared as a formal release, it can be published to "RubyGems":http://www.rubygems.org.
+When the gem is ready to be shared as a formal release, it can be published to [RubyGems](http://www.rubygems.org).
-For more information about publishing gems to RubyGems, see: "Creating and Publishing Your First Ruby Gem":http://blog.thepete.net/2010/11/creating-and-publishing-your-first-ruby.html
+For more information about publishing gems to RubyGems, see: [Creating and Publishing Your First Ruby Gem](http://blog.thepete.net/2010/11/creating-and-publishing-your-first-ruby.html)

 RDoc Documentation
 ------------------